decentlab/decentlab-decoders/README.md

 Copy example payload message from the datasheet, paste into `Payload`, and click `Test`.
 Make sure the output values match against the datasheet example and  save the decoder.

+:warning: The decoders may output a field named `device_id`, which may prohobit per-device querying in the TTN Data Storage integration.

 ## ELEMENT IoT

 Go to `Automation`, `Parser`, and create a new parser.
 Take *ELEMENT-IoT Elixir* implementation and paste into the `Code` window by overwriting its content.
 Test the provided payloads against the datasheet and save.